secretstartups/handbook/content/handbook/communication/chat.md

 - **`#ext-gitlab-abc`**: Shared channel with Customer/Vendor ABC for project collaboration and support.

-WWhen using an external channel, ensure that you follow GitLab's guidelines for external communication, including keeping information [SAFE](/handbook/legal/safe-framework/).
+When using an external channel, ensure that you follow GitLab's guidelines for external communication, including keeping information [SAFE](/handbook/legal/safe-framework/).
 External channels with no activity in the last year will be removed by CorpSec.

 Steps: